 Day 21: Disemabarkation Murmansk

-Returning to Russia’s most northerly city Murmansk, you’ll have time to bid farewell to your Expedition Team and crew.
+Returning to Russia’s most northerly city Murmansk, you’ll have time to bid farewell to your cruise team and crew.
 Transfer to the hotel in the centre of Murmansk city.
 Dinner on your own in a recommended restaurant.
 Overnight in the hotel.

 Day 22: Farewell Arctic Russia